The “B” Word

 You see, like anything in life, mindset and attitude are pretty big factors in how we perceive our reality.
 For example, if you think a budget is “restrictive” because you can’t go out for unlimited food and drinks with friends, then you are correct because that is how you view the situation.
 However, flip that sentiment to excitement because you’re focused on setting yourself up for the future while choosing to eat out once or twice a week, and you are also correct.
 In the first scenario a “now” mindset leads you to focus on the immediate future and what you “aren’t able” to do.
 In the second scenario your mindset is focused on the big picture, therefore the outlook is positive since you’re building future opportunities for yourself.

-So, What Exactly is a Budget?
+What is a Personal Budget, Anyhow?

+So really, what is a personal budget?
+Why is it important?
+Why should you have one?
 Simply put, a budget is a phenomenal multi-faceted tool.
 Think of a hammer.
 If you use it to bake a cake you’re going to be a little more than peeved.
 On the other hand, if you use a hammer to build a house you’re likely to be pretty thrilled with the results!

 At its most basic description, a budget is a plan for how to save and spend your money.
 It is a framework of the flow of money in and out of your account.
 The incoming funds are your earnings, and the outgoing dollars are your expenses.
 This plan allows you to make informed decisions based on the time and resources required to accomplish your goals.

 Contrary to (un)popular belief, budgets are not concrete immovable structures that weigh you down.
 In fact, they are the stepping stones to move your life in the direction you wish to go.
 Budgets also provide clarity about where you are going and when you can arrive.
 In essence, they are a roadmap, an accountability tool, and one of the best means to help build your life.
+After reading the rest of the post below you’ll be able to confidently answer (with a smile!) the next time someone asks, “What is a personal budget?”.

 “If you fail to plan, you are planning to fail”